eclipse-cyclonedds/cyclonedds/docs/dev/xtypes_relnotes.md

 - The C deserializer does not support explicit defaults for members of an aggregated type (`default` annotation)
 - External (7.3.1.2.1.4) collections element types not supported (e.g. `sequence<@external b>`)
 - Using `default_literal` (7.3.1.2.1.10) to set the default for enumerated types is not supported
-- Default extensibility is `final` rather than `appendable` to maintain backwards compatibility with DDS implementations that do not support XTypes (including Cyclone DDS versions prior to 0.9.0).
+- Default extensibility is `final` rather than `appendable` to maintain backwards compatibility with DDS implementations that do not support XTypes (including Cyclone DDS versions before 0.9.0).
 The IDL compiler has command-line option to select a different default.

 ### Type Representation